 Fuel Bowl Clean

 The carburetor is located behind the air filter and you usually have enough room to work without removing any other components.

 Turn the gas off, if you don't have a tap, use a grips to squeeze the line.

 This type bowl doesn't have a solenoid.

 Remove this bowl by removing the bowl bolt.
-An o ring gasket is used to seal the bowl to the carburettor.
+An o ring gasket is used to seal the bowl to the carburetor.

-Usually it stays on the carburettor side and that's OK, you can leave it there.
+Usually it stays on the carburetor side and that's OK, you can leave it there.